Lensym News & Updates

 Low response rates raise nonresponse bias risk.
 Evidence-based participation strategies, low-impact tactics to avoid, and design principles for engagement.

-Types of Survey Bias: 12 Biases That Threaten Your Data (And How to Spot Them)
+12 Types of Survey Bias (With Examples & How to Spot Them)

 Question Piping in Surveys: What It Is, When to Use It, and Common Pitfalls